marcosrachid/java8_oca_study/README.md

 ## Working with Methods and Encapsulation

+modifiers(from most acess to least):

+* public: any class has access to it.
+* protected: any class within the same package and child class from the protected member class can access it.
+* default or package-private: any class within the same package can access it.
+* private: only the member owner can access it.

 All methods in java are pass-by-value which means that the value passed as argument on a method won't change its value.
 But an object atributes can be changed like arrays and Collections.

+static member are related directly to the class and not to the instance, but it can be accessed from instance.

+A static method cannot access instance variables, but instance methods can access static variables.

 ## Working with Inheritance

+Inheritance is important due developers can minimize code duplicity.

 A class that defines an instance variable with the same name as an instance variable from its parent class is referenced as "hidden".